magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 My third attempt was the nvidia architecture.
 This time the network could control the car for a full lap.
 And in addition to that it succeeded to navigate the track in the opposite direction.
 That's equal to a similar but unseen track and proves that the network is able to generalize.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 This was a very time consuming project with many degrees of freedom.
 What proved successfull to me was using a small data set for fast iterations on my non-GPU setup and knowing when to stop training (number of epochs).
+When I found a solution that worked reasonably well I added more test data.

 ####2.
 Final Model Architecture

-The final model architecture was based on the nvidia architecture and consisted of a convolution neural network with the five convolutional layers connected to four fully connected layers.
+The final model architecture was based on the nvidia architecture and consisted of a convolution neural network with the five convolutional layers connected to four fully connected layers and a output layer.
 In the front of the network are two layers containing cropping and normalization/mean centering.
+Keeping all preprocessing in the Keras pipeline simplifies prediction as the same model is used.

+I settled for a stride of (2, 2) (subsample in Keras).
+Compared to a (1, 1) stride it reduces the number of weights in the model and it's still reasonable to assume that no features in the input data, relevant to driving performance, are lost.
+A (3, 3) stride would probably work fine as well.
+Something that could be invetigated further.

 ```python
 def create_model():